-Have you ever sunk your teeth into a perfectly cooked dry aged steak?
-I smoked some dry aged ribeye for the first time recently, and it was one of the best steaks I’ve ever tasted.
-They were easy to cook, and since I was able to get them at Albertson’s on Broadway, I’ll definitely be trying them again.
-If you have ever wondered how to cook dry aged steak, keep reading!
+Have you ever sunk your teeth into a perfectly cooked dry-aged steak?
+I smoked some dry-aged ribeye for the first time recently, and it was one of the best steaks I’ve ever tasted.
+They were easy to cook, and I’ll definitely be trying them again.
+If you have ever wondered how to cook dry-aged steak, keep reading!

 How to Cook Dry Aged Steak